Tbilisi Open Air: Camping

 In 2012 Tbilisi Open Air started allowing tent camping as an option for festival lodging.
 The campground site is adjacent to the venue grounds and has its own entrance from the venue.
-Since then festival receives campers from different countries.
+Festival campers come from different countries.

 Weather

 The festival is held most often in June.
-Temperatures during the festival's history have ranged from 25 °C in May to 32 °C on June.
+Temperatures during the festival's history have ranged from 25 °C in May to 32 °C in June.
 Tbilisi has mostly welcoming weather in summer and the same holds true for the event.

 Management

-Tbilisi Open Air is run by Altervision Group which mainly consists of former and active musicians/producers.
+Tbilisi Open Air is run by Altervision Group, which mainly consists of former and active musicians/producers.
 The first concept of the festival was created by Achiko Guledani, Vaho Babunashvili, Irakli Nadareishvili and Beqa Japaridze in 2009.
-Nowadays the decision making board of Tbilisi Open Air consists of 7 people.
+Nowadays the decision-making board of Tbilisi Open Air consists of 7 people.
 The festival is booked by David Tsintsadze.